Biduleman/SNES_MiSTer_DirectSave/README.md

 ## !!!WARNING!!!
 This version of the core has the OSD check disabled for saving.
-If AUTOSAVE is turned ON, anytime the SRAM is written to the save will also be written to the SD card with **no confirmation from the user**.
+If AUTOSAVE is turned ON, anytime the SRAM is written to, it will also be written to the SD card with **no confirmation from the user**.

 This is highly experimental, I am not responsible for any MiSTer installation rendered inoperable, any lost files or any broken SD cards.